U.S. Entry Visa Sticker/Stamp Requirements

 When students arrive at a U.S. port-of-entry (POE), a U.S. Customs and Border Protection (CBP) Immigration Officer will inspect their immigration documents and collect their travel arrival/departure information to create their electronic U.S. I-94 Entry/Arrival Record.
 This record is provided to all individuals entering the U.S. (excluding U.S. Citizens).
 For those in F or J status, this record acts as their “U.S. Admission Number” for Immigration purposes and serves as a crucial document signifying their immigration status in the U.S.

-IMPORTANT: Every time students and dependents enter the U.S. in F or J status; it is mandatory to download, review, and SAVE a copy of their I-94 Record.
+IMPORTANT: Students and dependents entering the U.S. in F or J status must download, review, and save a copy of their I-94 Record.
 This is required upon EVERY entry into the U.S., as the I-94 Record Number changes with each entry.

 If an immigration officer identifies any issues with a student’s immigration documents, the student should notify their ISO Advisor.
-An ISO Advisor will review the student’s documentation/situation and offer guidance on necessary next steps, if needed.
-NOTE: Being sent to “Secondary Inspection” DOES NOT necessarily indicate an issue with a student’s entry into the U.S.
+An ISO Advisor will review the student’s documentation/situation and offer guidance on necessary next steps if needed.
+NOTE: Being sent to “Secondary Inspection” DOES NOT necessarily indicate an issue with a student’s immigration documents or their entry into the U.S.

 ATTENTION: Before seeking guidance from other immigration resources, students should always refer to the ISO website or contact the ISO directly for assistance.